Ectodermal Dysplasias

 The young, adolescent ectodermal dysplasias dental patient often requires several stages of treatment due to the growing and changing child; the unusual growth patterns and/or missing boney ridges in the gum area and dental structures.
 This treatment is best handled by a team of trained experts who specialize in determining the proper sequence for dental patients with ectodermal dysplasias.

-Dental & TMJ Specialists of Greater DC consists of a team of dental experts that have extensive hours of training and experience treating patients from adolescents to adulthood with ectodermal dysplasia in the oral cavity.
+Dental & TMJ Specialists of Greater DC consists of a team of dental experts and health care professionals that have extensive hours of training and experience treating patients from adolescents to adulthood with ectodermal dysplasia in the oral cavity.
 As a full scope dental practice and in affiliation with the National Foundation of Ectodermal Dysplasias (NFED), our patients are appreciative that all specialty fields of dentistry are encompassed into one office.

 Leading our team of ectodermal dysplasia dental experts is Dr. Carl Driscoll, a board certified Maxillofacial Prosthodontist, with over thirty-years of experience treating patients with Ectodermal Dysplasia in the oral cavity.